§ 951-A. Spousal support

 C. Reimbursement support may be awarded to achieve an equitable result in the overall dissolution of the parties’ financial relationship in response to exceptional circumstances.
 Exceptional circumstances include, but are not limited to:

-(2) Substantial contributions a spouse made towards the educational or occupational advancement of the other spouse during the marriage.
+(2) Substantial contributions a spouse made towards the educational or occupational advancement of the other spouse during the marriage; and

 Reimbursement support may be awarded only if the court determines that the parties’ financial circumstances do not permit the court to fully address equitable considerations through its distributive order pursuant to section 953.